chrissuu/bleu/about.markdown

 Hi, i'm **chris (jin) su**, a sophomore at Carnegie Mellon University in Pittsburgh PA.

 I enjoy a wide variety of topics, mainly: physics, mathematics, statistics, and the intersections between them.

 ### About this blog

+I think it's easy to read about an interesting problem or proof or idea and then do the ultimate disservice of not fully digesting it.
+The purpose of this blog is to document as many of the profound ideas I come across, as possible.

-This blog is split into (mainly) 3 categories of posts:
+The blog is (mainly) split into 3 categories of posts:
 1. Non-rigorous
 2. Rigorous
 3. Random